 Core rewarming options include

-Inhalation of heated (40 to 45° C), humidified O 2 via mask or endotracheal tube eliminates respiratory heat loss and can add 1 to 2° C/h to the rewarming rate.
+Inhalation of heated (40 to 45° C), humidified oxygen via mask or endotracheal tube eliminates respiratory heat loss and can add 1 to 2° C/hour to the rewarming rate.

 IV crystalloids or blood should be heated to 40 to 42° C, especially with massive volume resuscitations.

-Heated lavage of the bladder or GI tract transfers minimal heat, although closed thoracic lavage through 2 thoracostomy tubes (see Procedure) is very efficient in severe cases.
-Peritoneal lavage with dialysate heated to 40 to 45° C requires 2 catheters with outflow suction and is expecially useful for severely hypothermic patients who have rhabdomyolysis, toxin ingestions, or electrolyte abnormalities.
+Closed thoracic lavage through 2 thoracostomy tubes (see How To Do Surgical Tube Thoracostomy How To Do Tube and Catheter Thoracostomy Surgical tube thoracostomy is insertion of a surgical tube into the pleural space to drain air or fluid from the chest.
+Pneumothorax that is recurrent, persistent, traumatic, large, under tension... read more ) is very efficient in severe cases.
+Peritoneal lavage with dialysate heated to 40 to 45° C requires 2 catheters with outflow suction and is especially useful for severely hypothermic patients who have rhabdomyolysis, toxin ingestions, or electrolyte abnormalities.
+Heated lavage of the bladder or gastrointestinal tract transfers minimal heat.

-There are 4 types of ECR: hemodialysis, venovenous, continuous arteriovenous, and cardiopulmonary bypass.
+There are 5 types of ECR: hemodialysis, venovenous, continuous arteriovenous, cardiopulmonary bypass, and extracorporeal membrane oxygenation.
 ECR measures require a prearranged protocol with appropriate specialists.
 Although they are intuitively attractive and heroic, these measures are not routinely available, and they are not commonly used in most hospitals.

-Measure core temperature using an electronic thermometer or probe.
+Measure core temperature in the rectum or esophagus using an electronic thermometer or probe.

-Above about 32° C, heated blankets and warm drinks are adequate treatment.
+Above about 32° C, heated or forced-air blankets and warm drinks are adequate treatment.

-Below about 32° C, active rewarming should be done, typically using hot air enclosures, heated, humidified O 2 , warm IV fluid, and sometimes heated lavage or extracorporeal methods (eg, cardiopulmonary bypass, hemodialysis).
+Below about 32° C, active rewarming should be done, typically using forced-air hot air enclosures; heated, humidified oxygen; warm IV fluid; and sometimes heated lavage or extracorporeal methods (eg, cardiopulmonary bypass, hemodialysis).

 At lower temperatures, patients are hypovolemic and require fluid resuscitation.

-CPR is not done if there is a perfusing rhythm; when it is done, defibrillation is deferred (after one initial attempt) until temperature reaches about 30° C.
+When CPR is done in patients with a nonperfusing rhythm, defibrillation is deferred (after one initial attempt) until temperature reaches about 30° C.